arshahin/multi_scale_inversion/README.md

 # multi_scale_inversion

-A package for multi-scale inversion of core, log, and seismic data using VFSA optimization algorithm
+A MATLAB package for multi-scale and multi-physics VFSA optimization customized for the inversion of core, log, and seismic data.

 I will place the codes in this repo soon.
-For now, enjoy reading a related papers.
+For now, enjoy reading the follwoing paper.
+The PDF is provided too.

+Shahin, A., Myers, M.T., Stoffa, P.L., Hathon, L.A., 2021, Multi-scale inversion of subsurface data aimed at characterizing heterogeneous carbonate reservoirs, Journal of Seismic Exploration, Volume 30, Issue 4.
+[Link]

 Inverting single-scale subsurface data have been adequately addressed in literature.
 Nevertheless, multi-scale inversion have not been broadly studied to fully characterize heterogeneous carbonate reservoirs.
 To address multi-scale inversion for carbonates, our research deals with core plugs, well logs and seismic data in the